Tinkerforge/doc/source/Tutorials/Tutorial.rst

    :align: center
    :target: ../../_images/Bricklets/current12_brickv.jpg

-As in the former part of this tutorial connect the DC Brick to you PC and notice the "DC Brick" and "Rotary Poti Bricklet" tabs in the Brick Viewer.
+If you now connect the DC Brick to the PC, not only a "DC Brick" tab but also a "Rotary Poti Bricklet" tab will be shown in the Brick Viewer.
-Lets select the "Rotary Poti Bricklet" tab and rotate the potentiometer.
+Select the "Rotary Poti Bricklet" tab and rotate the potentiometer.
 You should see a corresponding movement in the viewer.

 .. image:: /Images/Bricklets/rotary_poti_brickv.jpg